 1. Adapt to Changing Situations

 By definition, a revocable living trust can be modified to address changing life circumstances.
-A revocable living trust gives you the flexibility to add or remove assets from the trust while you are still alive.
-If a dramatic change in circumstances changes your estate plan, the trust can be modified or even dissolved.
+You have the flexibility to add or remove assets from the trust while you are still alive.
+If a dramatic change in circumstances affects your estate plan, you can modify or even dissolve the trust.

-You can create a trust now and make changes to it as your family grows and the value and presentation of your bequests change with a revocable living trust.
-The trust becomes irrevocable after death so that no more alterations can be made to the trust.
+For example, you can create a revocable living trust now and update it as your family grows and the value and presentation of your bequests change.
+The trust becomes irrevocable after death, preventing any further alterations to it.

 2. Keep Your Privacy

 A living trust will remain a private family matter if you become incapacitated.
-Upon your passing, no declarations need to be put on paper to welcome potential creditors, document claims challenges to your will, or advise disappointed family members.
-Your recipients need not be disclosed.
+Upon your passing, there is no need to put declarations on paper to welcome potential creditors, document claims challenges to your will, or advise disappointed family members.
+Your recipients remain undisclosed.

 When everything has to pass through probate, the public divulgence of your property, resources, and beneficiaries is inevitable.
 The best way to keep your estate assets private is to avoid probate when possible.
-In contrast to a will, a trust report can be kept private and permits the exchange of your resources without public divulgence.
+In contrast to a will, a trust report remains private and allows the transfer of your resources without public divulgence.

 3. You Keep Control

 Your revocable living trust should contain directions for dealing with your resources and utilizing your assets in the event of your death or incapacity.
-As long as you remain capable, you have complete control of purchasing, using, spending, or giving away your property as you decide.
+As long as you remain capable, you have complete control of the trust’s assets.
+You can purchase, use, spend, or give away your property as you decide.
 You can sell property, change your recipients or legal administrator, or even repudiate the trust with proper estate planning legal counsel.

 5. Stay Away From the Courts